utkarsh2102/utkarsh2102.org/content/posts/foss-in-sept-20.md

 This [Google Summer of Code](https://summerofcode.withgoogle.com/), I worked on writing a linter that could flag offenses for lines of code that are very troublesome for Debian maintainers while trying to package and maintain Ruby libraries and applications!

-Whilst the GSoC period is over, I've been working on improving that tool and have exteneded that linter to now "auto-correct" these offenses by itself! \o/
+Whilst the GSoC period is over, I've been working on improving that tool and have extended that linter to now "auto-correct" these offenses by itself! \o/
 You can now just use the `-A` flag and you're done!
 Boom!
-The game changer!
+The ultimate game-changer!

 Here's a quick demo for this feature: